philipahlberg/runway/README.md

 ```
 Note that nested routes should not have a leading slash.

-If you need your route to conditionally match, use a route guard to determine if it should be matched:
+If you need your route to conditionally match based on some external value, use a route guard to determine if it should match:
 ```js
 const router = new Router([
   {